 What are the key advantages of launching a company with an incubator?

 Rocket’s global network of companies is certainly the most important key advantage.
 Be it the expansion to a new market, the introduction of a new product, or specific marketing questions, there’s always someone you can call.

-Especially at the beginning it’s a great competitive advantage towards other young companies to tap into the incubator’s wide pool of knowledge.
-With resources in form of office spaces, colleagues and networks you can fully focus on the development of your product offering right from the beginning.
+Especially at the beginning, it’s a great competitive advantage towards other young companies to tap into the incubator’s wide pool of knowledge.
+With resources in the form of office spaces, colleagues and networks you can fully focus on the development of your product offering right from the beginning.

 What was the biggest challenge in your first year of operation?

 Finding and recruiting strong talent is never easy.
 A startup environment is not for everyone but we are really lucky to have built an exceptional team.
 Our offices are filled with talent from all over the world who have the skills, commitment, and capabilities to deliver exceptional output.

 Is fintech complementing or taking the place of the traditional banking industry?